Online Marketing Blog Roundup

 In a post called "What's Up, Internet," writer Amelia Gray answers some of the questions that Googlers have found her blog by asking: how long does it take to get a warrant I think you can get one in an afternoon, if you are a police officer and you can find a judge to give you one.
 (It will take more time if you’re just some guy.

 ) what sort of rocks are there?
 All kinds.
 Some rocks are very hard and others are so soft you can scratch them with your fingernail.
 Sometimes rocks float.
 Once I had a dream I was explaining a quartz rock to my child.
 Amelia may be doing this for laughs, but she still got a good post out of it, right?
 I've said it before, and I'll say it again: Your keywords are content idea generators.
-If you're already ranking for questions like "What's ... > Read more
+If you're already ranking for questions like "What's the worst high five ... > Read more

 I'm sure many of you saw this much-shared gem: a Newsweek article from 1995 called "The Internet?
 Bah!" (subtitled "Why cyberspace isn't, and will never be, nirvana"), in which author Clifford Stoll argues that the Internet is overrated and will never be as pervasive as the pundits claim (emphases mine): I'm uneasy about this most trendy and oversold community.

 Visionaries see a future of telecommuting workers, interactive libraries and multimedia classrooms.
 They speak of electronic town meetings and virtual communities.
 Commerce and business will shift from offices and malls to networks and modems.
 And the freedom of digital networks will make government more democratic.
 Baloney.
 Do our computer pundits lack all common sense?
 The truth in no online database will repla... > Read more